Bipolar Disorder Treatment in Southern California

 According to the National Alliance on Mental Illness (NAMI), there is no single cause of bipolar disorder.

 Bipolar disorder is diagnosed through a comprehensive clinical evaluation with a licensed mental health professional.
-This often includes detailed interviews, discussion of symptoms and history, and sometimes standardized assessments to better understand mood patterns.
+This often includes detailed interviews, discussion of symptoms and history, and standardized assessments to better understand mood patterns.

 Without treatment, bipolar disorder can lead to more frequent and severe mood episodes, strained relationships, trouble at work or school, and increased risk of substance use or self-harm.
 Episodes may become harder to manage over time, making recovery more difficult.
 Early and consistent treatment gives the best chance for long-term stability and improved quality of life.